-Use Cases can be defined at different levels of abstraction from very high level strategic business needs (cloud) to low-level system details (sea bed/clam shell) depending on their purpose.
+Use Cases can be defined at different levels of abstraction from very high level strategic or enterprise-wide business needs (cloud) to low-level system details (sea bed/clam shell) depending on their purpose and intended audience.
 These different levels were created by Alistair Cockburn.

 A labelled box represents the boundary of the total system of interest, maybe a business or IT system or a project.

 The lines that join actors to Use Cases – or Use Cases to other Use Cases – represent some meaningful interaction or association, not specific information or control flows.
 Other UML notations allow the detailed interactions to be modelled.

 The Use Cases Browse Items and Purchase Items are not meant to imply a sequence of events, they are treated as separate Use Cases.
 However, it is also valid to draw an additional line to show that Purchase Items may conditionally extend Browse Items.
 But, what if the decision to purchase comes from some other activity or trigger, not browsing a catalogue, but a recommendation or a ‘bundled’ product, say?
 This example hints at the sort of thought process you may go through to create a Use Case model, but also the roots of Use Cases in the world of Object-orientation and design patterns – but that’s a conversation for another day!

 By convention the primary actor is on the left with secondary/supporting Actor(s) on the right.
 OK, I’ve broken my own rule about using the word ‘Manage’, but it’s here as a deliberate high level container or context level view of all the separate transaction or functions that are part of a having and using a bank account.